How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Cross-effficiency DEA Results

 In summary, eco-efficiency relies on both output quality and environmental cost.
-Anthropic's newest model and OpenAI’s smaller reasoning models excel in both areas, while DeepSeek and LLaMa models demonstrate the limitations of concentrating on capability or sustainability alone.
+OpenAI’s smaller reasoning models and Claude 3.7 Sonnet strike that balance most effectively, while DeepSeek and LLaMA demonstrate the limitations of concentrating on capability or sustainability alone.